Psychologist: Prescriptive Authority for Psychologists (RxP)

 Psychologists in the United States campaigned for legislative changes to enable specially-trained psychologists to prescribe psychotropic medications.
-Legislation in Idaho, Iowa, Louisiana, New Mexico, and Illinois has granted those who complete an additional master's degree program in clinical psychopharmacology authority to prescribe medications for mental and emotional disorders.
+Legislation in Idaho, Iowa, Louisiana, New Mexico, Illinois, and Colorado has granted those who complete an additional master's degree program in clinical psychopharmacology authority to prescribe medications for mental and emotional disorders.
 As of 2019, Louisiana is the only state where the licensing and regulation of the practice of medical psychology by medical psychologists (MPs) is regulated by a medical board (the Louisiana State Board of Medical Examiners) rather than a board of psychologists.
 While other states have pursued prescriptive authority, they have not succeeded.
 Similar legislation in the states of Hawaii and Oregon passed through their respective legislative bodies, but in each case the legislation was vetoed by the state's governor.

 In 1989, the U.S Department of Defense was directed to create the Psychopharmacology Demonstration Project (PDP).
 By 1997, ten psychologists were trained in psychopharmacology and granted the ability to prescribe psychiatric medications.